IBM/ibmdotcom-tutorials/docs/tutorials/projects/acp_tutorial/acp_tutorial.md

 messages.
 Messages in ACP are structured—typically in formats like JSON—and enriched with metadata to ensure consistency and clarity across agent interactions.
-Whether you're using agents powered by OpenAI, Anthropic, or other AI models, ACP provides a shared messaging layer that supports framework-agnostic interoperability.
+Whether you're using agents powered by OpenAI, Anthropic, or other AI models, ACP provides a shared messaging layer that supports framework-independent interoperability.

 By following this workflow, you’ve seen how creative and analytical agents can work in harmony, transforming unstructured web content into a song, professional